Lane: Designing three hardware brands into one

 We also saw how the retailers were arranging brands on the shelf to increase sales of their own-brand door furniture.
 Because we could deconstruct what was happening on the shelf, we could be tactical in the redesign.
 As a result, any increase in own-brand sales wouldn’t come at Lane’s expense.

-Branding that can expand
+Solution: Branding that can expand

 The new branding was seamlessly able to take in the extension of the product range to new categories like Lane Grande, a range of smart locks for which we prepared name and concept packaging for submission to Bunnings.